-- National's Beloved Orchestra
+- Nation's Beloved Orchestra

 - Creative Music Contents Provider

 The KBS Symphony Orchestra has been incredibly received by a wide range of audiences due to the diversity of its thrilling repertoires from symphony to chamber music.
-Audience levels have reached more than a hundred thousand and have been able to enjoy over a hundred performances every year, including regular concerts, which have presented inspiring high-quality performances by the best conductors and soloists in Korea and the world, such as Paik Kun-woo, Chung Myung-whun, and Cho Sung-jin.
+Audience levels have reached more than a hundred thousand and have been able to enjoy over a hundred performances every year, including regular concerts, which have presented inspiring high-quality performances by the best conductors and soloists in Korea and the world, such as Paik Kun-woo, Chung Myung-Whun, and Cho Sung-jin.
 During each season, a number of themes are presented through invitational and project concerts, and in addition to those, outreach concerts are performed for people who are neglected culturally and are unable to form any relationship with classical music.

 - Overseas Performance

 - The orchestra has been writing a new chapter for culture and art exchange by performing in many countries around the world.

 After finishing its first ever overseas performance, which was the Southeast Concert Tour in February 1958, the orchestra has been writing a new chapter for culture and art exchange by performing in many countries around the world, including the United States of America, Japan, Europe, China, etc. Also the orchestra performed special exchange concert with North Korean orchestra in 2000 and 2002.
 This collaboration concert opened the cultural exchange opportunity between North and South Korea